apace100/origins-docs/docs/types/power_types/modify_player_spawn.md

 Type ID: `origins:modify_player_spawn`

 !!! note

+    See [Minecraft Fandom Wiki: Generated structures (IDs)](https://minecraft.fandom.com/wiki/Generated_structures#ID) and [Minecraft Fandom Wiki: Biome (Biome IDs)](https://minecraft.fandom.com/wiki/Biome#Biome_IDs) for a list of structure IDs and biome IDs respectively.

+!!! warning

-    Keep in mind that structure location is costly and it might take one or two seconds before the player gets teleported when choosing the power.
+    Keep in mind that structure location is costly and it might take one or two seconds (or longer) before the player gets teleported when choosing the power.

 ### Fields